-The ACOG also recognizes the requirements established by FHWA regarding the national transportation planning priorities included in the Bipartisan Infrastructure Law (BIL).
-The BIL has a new focus on a performance-based approach.
+The ACOG also recognizes the requirements established by FHWA regarding the national transportation planning priorities included in the Fixing America's Surface Transportation Act (FAST Act).
+The FAST Act has a new focus on a performance based approach.
 The rural transportation planning process shall provide for the establishment and use of a performance-based approach to transportation decision-making to support the nation goals.
-The ACOG will coordinate with SCDOT, FHWA and other relevant organizations in an effort to establish performance targets that address the performance measures described in section
+The ACOG will coordinate with SCDOT, FHWA and other relevant organizations in an effort to establish performance targets that address the performance measures described in section 150(c), where applicable, to use in tracking progress towards attainment of critical outcomes for the region.
+National goals are: